caspii/casparwre.de/_posts/2022-02-18-learning-to-code-a-saas.md

 !['Rocket launch'](/images/rocket_launch.jpg){:class="img-responsive"}

 I’ve spent the last 5 years building a [software product](https://keepthescore.co/) and want to share my learnings.
 The tl;dr version is: go old-school whenever you can.
 Don’t listen to the siren-calls of shiny new technology.
 Instead, aim to learn the technical fundamentals whilst shipping a product as soon as possible.
-This is absolutely possible.
+This is absolutely do-able.

 ## What is a SaaS product?